 What To Do Before Going To Do Cat Eye Makeup?

-There are a few things you must Take care of before you start on your makeup.
-Pay heed to the steps below, it’s important!
+There are a few things you should do before you start on your makeup.
+Follow the important steps below.

 Step 1: Prep The Eye

 The very first step is to create a good base for the cat eye.
 Make sure to thoroughly cleanse, tone, and moisturize.
 If you have redness around the eyes, dark circles, or puffiness, use an eye serum or an eye cream.
 These do wonders!
 To make sure that the makeup sits well, apply a primer.